wptrainingteam/learn-wp-content/tutorials/wordpress-plugin-security.md

 Finally, make sure to read the entry in the [WordPress Developer Documentation](https://developer.wordpress.org/plugins/security) on Security, as it includes all the examples in this video, as well as additional information on security best practices, common vulnerabilities, and more example code.

 Happy coding!

+# Promo

+Oh, hey there.
+I'm Jonathan, it's nice to meet you.

+Did you know there's a tutorial on Learn WordPress called the [Introduction to securely developing plugins](https://learn.wordpress.org/security/wordpress-security-101/), and it's a great place to start if you're new to plugin security.
+Check it out!